colossus-digital/cosmos-raw/docs/wallets-and-keys.md

 private_key = PrivateKey('<base64 encoded private key>')
 ```

-The `PrivateKey` object is one of CosmPy's low level primitives.
+The `PrivateKey` object is one of cosmosRaw's low level primitives.
 This is why it is generally paired with a `Wallet` object in most scenarios.
 Below, a `LocalWallet` (a kind of `Wallet`) is created using the private key:

 ```python
 wallet = LocalWallet(private_key)